 The color of their eggs inspired the Robins Egg Blue Crayola crayon.
 And Tiffany’s iconic blue box.
 A happy color.
 But a sad Sunday it came to be.
 The robins were gone.
 Half a blue shell was on the ground.
 Below it, the embryo of what was a new life.
 A heavy heart.

 Blue jays and crows often snag robin eggs and babies.
 They stalk the nest then raid it when the parents are on the ground, gathering food.
 There was a flock of crows on the eve before squawking their eerie sounds.
 “Leave the robins alone,” I said out loud, though they weren’t near the nest then.
 I hoped my warning would keep them away.

 Many admire robins found throughout North America.
 Often considered a symbol of good fortune, renewal, and new beginnings, they are among the first birds to lay eggs in the spring.
 The American robin (Turdus migratorius) is the state bird of Wisconsin, Michigan, and Connecticut.

-The female’s tail feathers and head are grey, and their orange bellies more muted than the male whose feathers are black.
+The female’s tail feathers and head are grey, and their orange bellies are more muted than the male whose feathers are black.
 Young robins, called juveniles, have spots on their chests and shorter tails.
-Their perfect habitat is a large lawn (with no herbicides or pesticides) allowing easy access to worms.
+Their perfect habitat is a large lawn (with no herbicides or pesticides), allowing easy access to worms.
 Plus, surrounding shrubs and trees for nesting and protection and water nearby.